If you are new to the idea of coaching, here is a short description for you to decide if it’s right for you…

 Typical coaching ranges from $125 to $400 per hour.
-Lord knows no teacher can afford that!
-My mission is to bring coaching services to teachers at a fraction of the normal cost.
-I do this by offering e-courses, workshops, group coaching, and individual coaching on a subscription basis.
-Visit my services page to check out prices for individual offerings.
+My mission is to bring coaching services to teachers at a fraction of the normal cost, therefore my rate is $150 per month for WEEKLY coaching.
+Read more about what you get in the package here.

 Who Leads the Coaching Session & What Do We Focus On?

 If you think about coaching like a sports team, a coach is the guide who helps you as the player develop your skills, keeps you accountable, and reminds you to remember the “end game”.
 But you are the one playing the game!
 YOU are living your life – thus, coaching is entirely led by YOU!
-You set the agenda for what you want to accomplish through coaching (the “end game”), and I come alongside you and help you to discover, reflect, stay focused on your agenda, and ultimately accomplish your goals.
-Whatever you need to talk about is what we will talk about!
-That’s what a Best Friend is for!
+You set the agenda for what you want to accomplish through coaching (the “end game”), and I come alongside you and support you in discovering, reflecting, and staying focused on your agenda, and ultimately attaining your goals.

 While my coaching services are directed at teachers, we will not solely focus on your career as a teacher, your practices, or your students.
 Instead, our work together will focus on YOU and what you feel is missing, broken, or just plain overwhelming for you to manage your WHOLE LIFE – including your calling as a teacher, the other hats you wear in your life, as well as your personal well-being.